The Second District in My New York Series

 Share

-After the first work in my New York Districts series, I've begun the second painting.
-While the first work represents the artistic, bohemian energy of downtown New York, this second piece explores a completely different character—the vertical dynamics, the business pulse, the architectural grandeur of Manhattan's heart.
+While the first work represents the artistic, bohemian energy of downtown, this second painting explores a completely different character – the business pulse, the architectural grandeur, the vertical dynamics of a district where everything is bigger, higher and more intense.

 New York has long inspired me.
 In my previous Skyline series , I explored the city through the lens of time with Dawn , Day , and Night —three works that capture the transformation of the NYC skyline.
 With the New York Districts series, I delve deeper into the individual neighborhoods that together shape the character of this city.